jahondust/model-log/README.md

-If you want to differently display  "user" field in the "model-log" table add "log_name"  property to your Users model.
+If you want to differently display  "user" field in the "model-log" table, add "getLogNameAttribute"  property to your User model.

 **Example:**

     public function getLogNameAttribute()
     {
-       return $this->firstname;
+       return $this->firstname . " " . $this->lastname;
     }